lborgman/mm4i/README.md

 So if you loose your device your mindmaps may also be gone.

 But there is one possible remedy: You can sync your mindmaps to other devices.
-This mus be done manually, but it quite simple.
+(This must be done manually, but I believe it is quite simple.)